 Where To Place Hygrometer In House

 Hygrometers are more than just a way to measure the humidity levels in your house.
 They can also be used to monitor temperature and pressure changes inside of your home.
-This article will show you where to place hygrometer in order to best serve these purposes!
+This article will show you where to place a hygrometer in order to best serve these purposes!

 The placement of a hygrometer in the house is important for many reasons, but mostly it determines how accurate your reading will be.